Marcellis/mad-codelabs/docs/level7-task1/level7-task1.md

 Because we are making a Splash Screen the activity should automatically go to the next activity after 1 second.

-To run an action with a delay we make use of a Handler.
-At the end of the onCreate from the SplashActivity use the postDelayed method of a new Handler object to start the, to be created in the next step, MainActivity using an intent.
+To run an action with a delay we make use of a `Handler`.
+At the end of the `onCreate` from the `SplashActivity` use the postDelayed method of a new Handler object to start the, to be created in the next step, `MainActivity` using an intent.

-The SplashActivity must also be finished so that it is removed from the back stack (so that when a user presses the back button the splash screen doesn’t re-open).
+The `SplashActivity` must also be finished so that it is removed from the back stack (so that when a user presses the back button the splash screen doesn’t re-open).

 ### MainActivity

-Renaming the MainActivity in the previous step was done so you don’t have to specify the SplashActivity as the activity that launches the app in the AndroidManifest.xml file.
-We still need a MainActivity class however.
-Create a new basic activity and name it MainActivity.
-Rename FirstFragment into CreateProfileFragment; SecondFragment into ProfileFragment;
-and the xml layout files accordingly.
-And adapt nav_graph.xml accordingly.
+Renaming the `MainActivity` in the previous step was done so you don’t have to specify the `SplashActivity` as the activity that launches the app in the `AndroidManifest.xml` file.
+We still need a `MainActivity` class however.
+Create a new `basic activity` and name it `MainActivity`.
+Rename FirstFragment into `CreateProfileFragment`; SecondFragment into `ProfileFragment`; and the xml layout files accordingly.
+And adapt `nav_graph.xml` accordingly.

 `MainActivity.kt`